SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 ### Difficult to debug without other verification methods

 Also, the debug method based on the hardware emulation and acceleration is not as advanced as simulation.
 In some complex situations, you need to back to the slow simulation to debug after you find a bug.

+Solution:

++ Emulators like Palladium can provide some visible debugging information and trigger the signal by adding those information into the model.
+However, writing the model, per se, is quite tough.

 [^1]: J. C. Chang, “Formal Veriﬁcation Along with Design for Transactional Models,” UCB.
 [^2]: S. P. R, “PSS – Portable Test and Stimulus Standard,” Maven Silicon, Mar.
 24, 2020. https://www.maven-silicon.com/blog/portable-test-and-stimulus-standard/ (accessed Jan.
 11, 2021).